 The next day brought many more memorable moments.
 In general, we wanted to visit the north of the island and the cliffs there.
 But in the heat of the midday, we didn’t bear it for long on the first cliff and quickly drove off to a lake more inside of Saaremaa to cool down.
 After that we got to the most famous cliff, the Panga cliff (Panga Pank).
 There we made a great discovery.
 The electricity of the small shop there was also running at night, when no one was there anymore.
 So, we were able to charge all our devices and therefore camp near this spot.
 And right after we eat dinner in the sunset over the Baltic Sea, it happened.
 The medical incident.

-e in nearly every town or sightseeing point a so-called village swing, that’s just a traditional thing.
+For context, Estonians have in nearly every town or sightseeing point a so-called village swing, that’s just a traditional thing.
 Those big, wooden swings produce quite a lot of minor and major injuries in Estonia.
 And this time for me.

 I will spare you the details on most of, let’s just say, my face lost a battle with the ground underneath the swing.
 In the process of this, I lost half of my front tooth and bleeded all over my face.
 The hospital was the only option for me and luckily, I had two friends with me, who reacted perfectly.

-with this.
+Some stiches, needles and painkillers later I was able to gather some hurtful, but important hours of sleep.
+Unfortunately, the Saaremaa adventure was over with this.
 Because of my tooth I needed to see a dentist as soon as possible.
 The next one was located on the mainland in Pärnu and now everything is fixed again, my wounds healed pretty good and I’m over the initial shock.
 Probably every person around me was more worried than myself.

-narrative about the trip: Thank you so much Vici and Matvey for the time in Saaremaa and especially your quick and understanding help in the accident.
+Before ending this narrative about the trip: Thank you so much Vici and Matvey for the time in Saaremaa and especially your quick and understanding help in the accident.
 Also, Rasmus, without your help, I would never have been able to find an English-speaking dentist in time, thank you.

 Nearly right after I came back to Hargla and me still looking like straight out of a horror movie, we had the next summer camp.
 This time it was organized from the Defence League and was called Spekter.
 It was a night longer than the summer school but was organized for smaller youngsters.
 The activities were kinda similar to the first one, but we volunteers were assigned different tasks.
 This time we needed to plan and execute water games.
 The first day I played a teambuilding game where the teams needed to cover holes in a pipe with there fingers, while water was poured into it.
 The other day I played Flunkyball with them.
 In Germany I often play this game on my own, but with beer instead of water.
 I’m sure the kids eventually will figure out when getting older, that they can play it with something else than water.
 One more thing happened at Spekter.
 In the evening of the second day a huge storm hit the camping side and destroyed some tents of the youngsters as well as expensive electronics.
 Right next to our house a lightning struck in a tree and half of the tree fell down, luckily without hitting anything.